stefina/ckanext-discourse/README.md

         ckan.plugins = ... discourse

-    If discourse embedding is desired for ckanext-showcase and ckanext-datarequests, be sure to add the discourse plugin after those plugins (i.e. ckan.plugins = ... showcase datarequests discourse)
+    If discourse embedding is desired for ckanext-showcase and ckanext-datarequests, be sure to add the discourse plugin **before** those plugins (i.e. ckan.plugins = ... discourse showcase datarequests), so it can properly extend their HTML templates with the required discourse embed code.

 3. Add the following options as well: